 Idarucizumab has been studied in 58 patients with varying degrees of hepatic impairment.
-Compared to 272 patients without hepatic impairment, the median AUC of idarucizumab was changed by -6%, 37% and 10% in patients with AST/ALT elevations of 1 to <2x ULN (N=34), 2 to <3x ULN (N=3) and >3x ULN (N=21), respectively.
+Compared to 272 patients without hepatic impairment, the median AUC of idarucizumab was changed by -6%, 37% and 10% in patients with AST/ALT elevations of 1 to <2 times the upper limit of normal (ULN) (N=34), 2 to <3 times the ULN (N=3) and >3 times the ULN (N=21), respectively.
 Based on pharmacokinetic data from 12 patients with liver disease, the AUC of idarucizumab was increased by 10% as compared to patients without liver disease.

-Based on population pharmacokinetic analyses, sex, age, and race do not have a clinically meaningful effect on the pharmacokinetics of idarucizumab.
+Based on population pharmacokinetic analyses, age, gender and race do not have a clinically meaningful effect on the pharmacokinetics of idarucizumab.

-Preclinical data reveal no special hazard for humans based on repeated dose toxicity studies of up to four weeks in rats and two weeks in monkeys.
+Non-clinical data reveal no special hazard for humans based on repeated dose toxicity studies of up to 4 weeks in rats and 2 weeks in monkeys.
 Safety pharmacology studies have demonstrated no effects on the respiratory, central nervous or cardiovascular system.

 Studies to evaluate the mutagenic and carcinogenic potential of idarucizumab have not been performed.
 Based on its mechanism of action and the characteristics of proteins no carcinogenic or genotoxic effects are anticipated.